theFisher86/NMSMasterMod/README.md

 1. Submit a pull request onto this GitHub with your __unpacked__ mod.
 Please make sure to include all the exml files (unless they're new custom models with a non-vanilla name) in addition to the MBINs.
 That'll make it easier to compare.
 2. The pull request will be reviewed for conflicts, if there are no conflicts it will be added into the mod with no further issues.
 3. If there **are** conflicts they will need resolved via the usual Git methodology.
 It is important to note that existing accepted code will most likely not be removed.
 However if you're mod is just changing something that is in the same file as another existing mod and the current code is vanilla and your code is new that'll be accepted.
 Take a look at the [commit for Alien Structures](https://github.com/theFisher86/NMSMasterMod/commit/153cb5a539bbd644c2a1d34572d433fecee3439b) for an example.
+__Note:__PlanetBuildingTable has a limited number of "slots" that can be used in it (1 more than vanilla).
+So if you're modifying that it may be trickier to make your mod compatible with others.

 # To Do
 * ~~Create splash banner to show included mods, mod authors and title during startup.~~